evermeer/EVReflection/Source/XML/README.md

 EVReflection/XML
 ============

-This is the sub specification for a Xml2Dictionary extension for EVReflection
+This is the sub specification for a XMLDictionary extension for EVReflection

 # General information